Achievable logoAchievable logo

 • Gain or loss at 4,450 = $2,000 loss

-As you may have noticed, index options are very similar to equity options.
-In fact, you can use all the formulas from the long call chapter to answer the questions in the previous scenario.
+As you can see, index options are very similar to equity options.
+You can use the same formulas from the long call chapter to answer questions like these.

 Let’s try another example: